S.Africa's $30 bln COVID-19 relief package exposed to fraud - auditor general

 Makwetu's report said payments to 30,000 beneficiaries of the 350-rand unemployment grant required further investigation.

+Regarding government departments' purchases of personal protective equipment against the COVID-19 outbreak, the report found that "items were priced at more than double, or even five times, the prescribed price".

-National newspaper BusinessDay, citing confidential sources, reported on Wednesday the commissioner of the Unemployment Insurance Fund, responsible for paying out unemployment claims, had been suspended as a result of Makwetu's report.
+In a separate briefing, Labour Minister Thulas Nxesi said the commissioner of the Unemployment Insurance Fund, responsible for paying out jobless claims, had been suspended along with three other executives as a result of Makwetu's report.

-Reuters was unable to immediately reach the labour ministry for comment and confirmation.
-The labour minister was due to address the media at 1200 GMT.
+"This allows the SIU to complete its forensic investigation completely unfettered," Nxesi said.
+"This is not the end of the matter...We are following all the money."

 South Africa's unemployment rate, at over 30% of the workforce, is among the highest in the world and has been repeatedly cited by ratings agencies as a potential source of social and economic instability.